AlixCat13/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+     Closure is used when const dansRoll and const zoesRoll are declared outside of the scope of the function making them accessible globally.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+     Since it is called outside of the scope of the function, the function will not reset when it is called a second time.
+The name being called will always be the same but the number rolled could be greater than 6 since the function does not reset when it is called a second time.

 c.
 What is the lexical scope of `newRoll`?

+     const dansRoll = personalDice("Dan");

+     const zoesRoll = personalDice("Zoe");

 ### Task 3 - Stretch Goals